vesoft-inc/nebula-docs/docs/manual-EN/2.query-language/4.statement-syntax/1.data-definition-statements/create-edge-syntax.md

     | DEFAULT <default_value>
 ```

-**Nebula Graph**'s schema is composed of tags and edges, either of which may have properties. `CREATE EDGE` statement defines an edge type with the given name.
+The schema for Nebula Graph is composed of tags and edges, either of which can have properties.
+The `CREATE EDGE` statement defines an edge type with the given name.

 The features of this syntax are described in the following sections: